philipgriffin/philipgriffin/README.md

 ###

-- 👀 Currently focusing on AWS and  Front End Technologies (Angular, Ionic, Nx, Phaser, Cypress, JEST, Storybook)
+- 👀 Currently focusing on too much...
 - 💞️ I’m open to collaborating!
 - 📝 I post content from time to time on <a href="https://www.twitter.com/philscode" target="_blank" rel="noopener noreferrer">twitter.com/philscode</a> and <a href="https://philscode.com" target="_blank" rel="noopener noreferrer">philscode.com</a>.
-- 📫 Best place to reach me: https://twitter.com/philscode

 ###